rafapolo/renda/README.md

 -- show wallet
 ![arbitrage](doc/sample.png)

--- Detecting 2% price variation in 10 minutes, showing buy/sell book.
+-- Detecting 2% price variation in 10 minutes, showing buy/sell book opportunities.

 ![arbitrage](doc/arbitragem.png)
+-- Visual proof, using other online tool.
 ![arbitrage](doc/pump.jpeg)

--- Visual proof, using other online tool.

 ---
+It was developed in between Athens and Lisbon over October-2017 - February-2018 to answer personal curiosities about the cryptomarkets, in the dream of a golden algorithm to provide a basic income.

-Research & Development become inactive, despite promising strategies and enhancing patterns detection, in order of real-world job-based income.
+Solo Research & Development become inactive, despite promising strategies and enhancing patterns detection, in order of real-world job-based income.